Overview

 Autoimmune vs Immunocompromised

 The immune response is how the human body recognizes and protects itself against pathogens such as fungi, bacteria, viruses, and substances that appear foreign.
-The system protects the body from harmful foreign substances and possible pathogens by recognizing them rightly.
+The system protects the body from harmful foreign substances and possible pathogens by recognizing them correctly.
 Immune system diseases occur due to defects in the system.
-Autoimmune disease and immunocompromised are two situations that happen due to defects in the immune system.
-An autoimmune disorder is because the immune system mistakenly attacks healthy cells in the human body.
-In contrast, immunocompromised is due to a weak immune system failing to respond to an infection or disease adequately.
+Autoimmune disease and immunocompromised are two situations that occur due to defects in the immune system.
+An autoimmune disorder occurs when the immune system mistakenly attacks healthy cells in the human body.
+In contrast, individuals with immunocompromised systems have a weakened immune system that fails to respond adequately to infections or diseases.
 Thus, this is the crucial difference between autoimmune disease and immunocompromised.

 Similarities